atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 distribution mechanism is to *increase* the total future supply of $ATONE with respect to the current supply of $ATOM, therefore there won't be **any penalties**, the mininum airdropped amount will be 1x the account balance.
-Note however that the ICF will be entirely slashed.
+**Note however that the ICF will be entirely slashed**.

+> [!NOTE]
+> We specifically refer to the *$ATOM that voted*, and not accounts, to
+> accurately reflect how the distribution mechanism will work, which also
+> mirrors in practice how the `x/gov` tally works on the Cosmos Hub.
+> The final balance for each account will be the result of the contributions
+> from each $ATOM with which they either voted (and how), or did not.

+> [!NOTE]
+> A *voting* $ATOM is $ATOM that has voted either directly or indirectly via
+> delegation.
+> A *non-voting* $ATOM is $ATOM that did not vote either directly or indirectly
+> because the validator it is delegated to also did not vote.

 1. **YES Votes to Proposal 848**: standard 1x multiplier for the $ATOM that voted *YES* at the snapshot, which is the minimum possible.

 2. **NO and NWV Votes**: Acknowledged with a 3x multiplier on top of the $ATOM that voted *NO* and *NWV*, emphasizing the critical stance against the monetary token proposition and alignment with AtomOne's security philosophy.
    The resulting balance will essencially be 4x the original $ATOM balance.

    1. Moreover, the $ATOM that voted *NWV* will also get at 3% bonus on top in order to (slightly) reward the stronger political stance.